 Homework: Homework will be assigned every class meeting online and will have a due date.
-All homework must be submitted by 11:59PM on the due date.
-You must set up an account by Friday, April 14, 2017 or you will be dropped from the class.
-If you have a homework problem you were not able to complete, you have the next class session to ask by putting the problem on the board.
+All homework must be submitted by 11:59 PM on the due date.
+You must set up an account by Monday, September 29 2019 or you will be dropped from the class.
+If you have a homework problem you were not able to complete, you have the next class session to ask.
 At the end of the quarter your lowest homework score will be dropped.
-Homework will count for 13% of your term grade.
+Homework will count for 15% of your term grade.
+Please do not procrastinate!

-Quizzes: There will be a quiz every week.
+Quizzes/labs/assignments: There will be a quiz every week.
 Each quiz will be assigned online or in-class intermittently throughout the term to test your skills on the concepts we are covering in class and online.
 NO make-up quiz will be given.
 To compensate for this, I will drop your lowest quiz score.
-These quizzes will count for 12% of your grade.
+These Quizzes/labs/assignments will count for 10% of your grade.